Best Hotels in Rome

 The Pantheon Iconic Rome Hotel

-At the heart of the city’s historic centre, with its quintessentially Roman jumble of cobblestone lanes and elegant piazzas, pocket-sized cafés and majestic palazzi, sits the Pantheon Iconic Rome Hotel.
-In its design, Milanese architect Marco Piva references the original Pantheon’s circular dome and oculus, rich marble and brass, and use of light in a way that is familiar without being too on the nose, and gives the contemporary lobby, bar, and restaurants a boutique cachet, despite the 79 rooms and suites.
+The Pantheon Iconic Rome Hotel sits at the heart of the city’s historic center, with its quintessentially Roman jumble of cobblestone lanes and elegant piazzas, pocket-sized cafés, and majestic palazzi.
+In its design, Milanese architect Marco Piva references the original Pantheon’s circular dome and oculus, rich marble and brass, and use of light in a way that is familiar without being too on the nose and gives the contemporary lobby, bar, and restaurants a boutique cachet, despite the 79 rooms and suites.
 Its haute-cuisine restaurant is Michelin-starred, and the rooftop terrace a contender for the best panoramic perch in the historic centre.

 J.K.
 Place Roma

 One of Italy’s classiest townhouse hotels, five minutes’ walk from the Spanish Steps.
 J.K.
-Place has been much imitated, but few of the copies match the warm, suave, elegant original.
+Place has been imitated a lot, but few copies match the warm, suave, elegant original.
 The rooms derive much of their charm from the no-expenses-spared quality of the materials used, including antique fireplaces and original framed fashion-house sketches.
-The minibar is complimentary, a buffet breakfast is always included, and the staff go that extra mile to help.
+The minibar is complimentary, a buffet breakfast is always included, and the staff goes that extra mile to help.
 Doubles feature palisander-lined dressing vestibules, bathrooms done out in two-tone grey and white marble, and simple rosewood four-poster beds.

 Mario de’ Fiori 37

-From the street, this cute 17th-century townhouse looks like a classy Roman private residence, and in a way that’s the point: there’s little to tell you it’s a hotel except the desk in the small entrance hall.
-Located near the Spanish Steps, this is one for seasoned travellers who like the idea of having their own chic room in Rome’s classiest neighbourhood, and don’t need luxury hotel coddling.
-Within a 10-minute walking radius you have a huge choice of restaurants, wine bars and cafés for all budgets.
-Owner Alberto Moncada’s ‘Roman Notebook’ of recommended places to eat, drink, shop and visit is a handy touch.
+From the street, this cute 17th-century townhouse looks like a classy Roman private residence, and in a way, that’s the point: there’s little to tell you it’s a hotel except the desk in the small entrance hall.
+This is located near the Spanish Steps for seasoned travelers who like having their chic room in Rome’s classiest neighborhood and don’t need luxury hotel coddling.
+Within a 10-minute walking radius, you have a vast choice of restaurants, wine bars, and cafés for all budgets.
+Owner Alberto Moncada’s ‘Roman Notebook’ of recommended places to eat, drink, shop, and visit is a handy touch.

 Nerva Boutique Hotel

-Notable cheap hotels in Rome city centre are few and far between if you’re looking for location, style, comfort and service on a budget.
+Notable cheap hotels in Rome’s city center are few and far between if you’re looking for location, style, comfort, and service on a budget.
 Yet this hotel is a cut above, with the air of a stylish townhouse, stellar staff, and one of the best continental breakfasts in town.
-It’s just across the street from the Forum of Nerva and faces the imposing stone wall that once divided this imperial area from the Suburra – ancient Rome’s teeming lower-class neighbourhood.
-However, where there were once taverns and a red-light district, the bohemian-chic boutiques, restaurants, and clubs of the modern-day Monti neighbourhood have blossomed.
+It’s just across the street from the Forum of Nerva and faces the imposing stone wall that once divided this imperial area from the Suburra – ancient Rome’s teeming lower-class neighborhood.
+However, where there were once taverns and a red-light district, the modern-day Monti neighborhood’s bohemian-chic boutiques, restaurants, and clubs have blossomed.

 Albergo del Senato

-In the heart of the centro storico the Del Senato is so close to the Pantheon that anyone with a decent overarm technique could lob a cocktail olive into the oculus.
-But three other factors make the Del Senato stand out: excellent service, a delightful rooftop terrace and the pristine elegance of the suave antique décor.
+In the heart of the Centro Storico, the Del Senato is so close to the Pantheon that anyone with a decent overarm technique could lob a cocktail olive into the oculus.
+However, three other factors make the Del Senato stand out: excellent service, a delightful rooftop terrace, and the pristine elegance of the sophisticated antique décor.
 The extensive breakfast buffet, which includes plenty of freshly baked goodies, will set you up nicely for a day’s sightseeing.
-The Superior doubles have good views over the Pantheon but plump for a top-floor Penthouse Suite which comes with a panoramic terrace.
+The Superior doubles have good views over the Pantheon but plump for a top-floor Penthouse Suite with a panoramic terrace.

 CasaCau

-CasaCau is the nexus of all activity in Rome – from culture and history, to shopping and food.
-The Trevi Fountain and art collections of Palazzo Barberini and Palazzo Colonna are a mere five-minute walk away in the immediate neighbourhood, while shopping hub Piazza di Spagna and Via dei Condotti and monuments such as the Roman Forum and Patheon are a 10 to 15-minute walk in either direction.
-Each CasaCau ‘Interior’, as the apartments are called, are breezy open-spaces with contemporary furniture and art pieces, all which belie the palazzo’s Baroque façade.
+CasaCau is the nexus of all activities in Rome – from culture and history to shopping and food.
+The Trevi Fountain and art collections of Palazzo Barberini and Palazzo Colonna are a mere five-minute walk away in the immediate neighborhood, while shopping hub Piazza di Spagna and Via dei Condotti and monuments such as the Roman Forum and Patheon are a 10 to 15-minute walk in either direction.
+Each CasaCau ‘Interior,’ as the apartments are called, are breezy open spaces with contemporary furniture and art pieces, all of which belie the palazzo’s Baroque façade.

 Hotel Vilòn

 The Vilòn is a secluded but central boutique gem with the cachet of a view, from many rooms, of the private, statue-strewn inner garden and loggia of Palazzo Borghese.
-Architect and designer Giampiero Panepinto has created a series of deliciously stylish yet also teasingly playful spaces by mixing up references that range from Rococo through 19th-century decadence to mid-century modern.
-The 18 rooms and suites all enjoy plenty of natural light, but little noise thanks to the effective double glazing.
-Drinking and dining is where the Vilòn really shines; no fancy foams here, just really good Roman and Italian dishes like rigatoni alla carbonara done to perfection.
+Architect and designer Giampiero Panepinto has created a series of deliciously stylish yet teasingly playful spaces by mixing up references ranging from Rococo through 19th-century decadence to mid-century modern.
+Thanks to the effective double glazing, the 18 rooms and suites enjoy plenty of natural light but little noise.
+Drinking and dining is where the Vilòn shines; there are no fancy foams here, just excellent Roman and Italian dishes like rigatoni alla carbonara done to perfection.